Barça Academy Summer Program Airport Transfer Information & Camp Frequently Asked Questions

 Q: While the players are training, do the families need to be at the training facilities?

 A: Barça has informed the camp that due to the security regulations at Ciutat Esportiva, access to the training sessions in this facility will be restricted to players and staff only.
+But they are more than welcome to watch the training sessions when allowed in other training sites.
+We will let you know what training sessions are open to the families once the final schedule is released.
+Note that some sessions will not be open to the families.

 Q: Can I make my own air travel arrangements?